 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact IV.
-BIOLOGICAL RESOURCES - Will the project: a) Have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan?
-S SUBSTANTIATION: (Check if project is located in the Biological Resources Overlay or contains habitat for any species listed in the California Natural Diversity Database ⊠): Category N/A a) Less than Significant with Mitigation Incorporated.
+BIOLOGICAL RESOURCES - Will the project: a) Have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan? \square a) Less than Significant with Migitation Incorporated.
 The project with mitigation will not have substantial adverse effects, either directly or through habitat modifications, on any species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game (CDFG) or U.S. Fish and Wildlife Service (USFWS).
-The proposed project's Biological Study (Phoenix Ecological Consulting [PEC] 2010) the vegetation communities on site include creosote bush (Larrea tridentata)/Bursage (Ambrosia dumosa) scrub.
-There is also dominant perennials (creosote (Larrea tridentata), burro-weed (Ambrosia dumosa), Annual bursage (Ambrosia acanthicarpa) and white ratany (Krameria grayia)), dominant annuals (Desert dandelion (Malacothrix glabrata), filaree (Eriodium cicutarium), fiddleneck (Amsinckia tesselata) and Mustard (Brassica tourneforti)).
-(See Biological Survey Report 2010, Table 4 for a complete list).
-No target sensitive plant species were detected during the focused surveys except for Utah milkweed (Cynanhum utahense) that has a low sensitivity ranking,

-CNPS List 4.
-Typically, there are no mitigation requirements for CNPS List 4 plant species (PEC 2010).
+According to the proposed Project's Biological Study (Phoenix Ecological Consulting [PEC] 2011) the vegetation communities on site include creosote bush (Larrea tridentata)/Bursage (Ambrosia dumosa) scrub.
+There are also dominant perennials creosote (Larrea tridentata), burro-weed (Ambrosia dumosa), Annual bursage (Ambrosia acanthicarpa) and white ratany (Krameria grayia)), dominant annuals (Desert dandelion (Malacothrix glabrata), filaree (Eriodium cicutarium), fiddleneck (Amsinckia tesselata) and Mustard (Brassica tourneforti)).
+(See Biological Survey Report 2011, Tables 2 and 3 for a complete list).
+No target sensitive plant species were detected during the focused surveys except for Utah milkweed (Cynanhum utahense) that has a low sensitivity ranking, CNPS List 4.
+Typically, there are no mitigation requirements for CNPS